Oxycodone, rapid release (By mouth)

 Treats moderate to severe pain.
 This medicine is a narcotic pain reliever.

-Oxaydo, Oxy IR, RoxicodoneThere may be other brand names for this medicine.
+Oxaydo, Oxy IR, Roxicodone, RoxybondThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to oxycodone, codeine, hydrocodone, dihydrocodeine, or morphine, or you have a stomach or bowel blockage.
+Do not use it if you had an allergic reaction to oxycodone, codeine, hydrocodone, dihydrocodeine, or morphine, or if you have severe lung or breathing problems, or stomach or bowel blockage (including paralytic ileus).

 How to Use This Medicine: